Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

-We call such a wave function ``factorizable.'' \Eref{om.many_function_factorizable} expresses the physical independence of the $N$ particles (even though the wave functions $\psi_k(x_k,t)$ may overlap).
-According to Born's statistical interpretation of wave functions, the absolute square of a wave function is the probability density of the quantum particle; thus the quantum wave function, \eref{om.many_function_factorizable}, corresponds to a system without (classical or quantum) correlations between particles.
+We call such a wave function ``factorizable" or ``separable". \Eref{om.many_function_factorizable} expresses the physical independence of the $N$ particles (even though the wave functions $\psi_k(x_k,t)$ may overlap).
+According to Born's statistical interpretation of wave functions, the squared modulus of a wave function is the probability density of the quantum particle; thus the quantum wave function, \eref{om.many_function_factorizable}, corresponds to a system without (classical or quantum) correlations between particles.
 It is well known that such a solution occurs when the potential in \eref{om.schordingerND} can be written as $V(\vec{x}) = \sum_k V_k(x_k)$.
 Next, let us reformulate this result with Bohmian trajectories.

 We realize that the phase and modulus of \eref{om.many_function_factorizable} are given by:

 and

 by defining